MicrosoftDocs/quantum-docs/articles/provider-rigetti.md

 [Rigetti quantum processors](https://qcs.rigetti.com/qpus) are universal, gate-model machines based on tunable superconducting qubits.
 Rigetti's latest Aspen-M family processor is based on proprietary scalable multi-chip technology.
 System features and device characteristics include enhanced readout capabilities, a speedup in quantum processing times, fast gate times for multiple entangling gate families, rapid sampling via active register reset, and parametric control.

-The Aspen chip topology is octagonal with 3-fold (2-fold for edges) connectivity and features both CPHASE and XY entangling gates that allow developers to optimize programs for performance and minimize circuit depth.
-Rigetti's optimizing quilc compiler transforms abstract quantum algorithms into this set of native gates and produces optimal circuit implementations to be carried out on a Rigetti QPU.
-These gates offer fast (40ns and 180ns) 1Q and 2Q gate times and program execution rates within qubit coherence times measuring ~20 µs.
+The Aspen chip topology is octagonal with 3-fold (2-fold for edges) connectivity.
+It features both CPHASE and XY entangling gates that allow developers to optimize programs for performance and minimize circuit depth.
+Rigetti's optimizing quilc compiler transforms abstract quantum algorithms into a set of native gates and produces optimal circuit implementations to be carried out on a Rigetti QPU.
+These gates offer fast (40 ns and 180 ns) 1Q and 2Q gate times and program execution rates within qubit coherence times measuring ~20 µs.

 - Publisher: [Rigetti](https://rigetti.com)
 - Provider ID: `rigetti`